learn2proGrAME/learn2proGrAME-Tutorial/docs/about.md

 **Ergebnisse: [DK 1.4, 4.1, 4.2, 4.3, 4.4](https://digikomp.at/index.php?id=585&L=0)**

-!!!
-Resource
-    Kramer, M., Hubwieser, P., & Brinda, T. (2016).
+[^1]: Siehe auch: Kramer, M., Hubwieser, P., & Brinda, T. (2016).
 A competency structure model of object-oriented programming.
 In Learning and Teaching in Computing and Engineering (LaTICE), 2016 International Conference on (pp. 1-8).
 IEEE.